Healix/Gw2Launcher/README.md

+See the [wiki](https://github.com/Healix/Gw2Launcher/wiki) for more information.
+Simply [download](https://github.com/Healix/Gw2Launcher/blob/master/Gw2Launcher/bin/Release/Gw2Launcher.exe?raw=true) and place the executable wherever you'd like to use this program.

 # Gw2Launcher
 GW2 uses a mutex to prevent multiple instances to be opened at the same time.
 In addition, GW2 also locks access to GW2.dat, which prevents other processes from reading it.
 By killing the mutex and enabling -sharedArchive, multiple clients can be launched simultaneously.